DocumentationAPI ReferenceRelease Notes

 Deepchecks uses message queues to coordinate background processing tasks.
 All queues are created with a configurable prefix that must match the TENANT_NAME environment variable provided during Helm chart deployment.
 See Environment Variables for further details.

-All queues are AWS SQS queues.
-FIFO queue names include the .fifo suffix as required by AWS.
+All queues are AWS SQS standard queues.

 Table of required SQS queues and their configuration